mcraiha/avaloniaui.net/wwwroot/docs/tutorial/displaying-the-list.md

 Order: 40
 ---

-To display the list we'll need a view.
+To display the list we'll need a view to display the `TodoListViewModel`.
 Add an Avalonia `UserControl` to the `Views` directory called `TodoListView` by following these steps:

 - In **Visual Studio** right click the `Views` folder, and select "Add" -> "New Item" -> "Avalonia" -> "User Control" and give the control the name `TodoListView`
 - In **.NET core** run this command from directory that contains the `Views` directory: